-The purpose of the article is to define what we mean by chemical process control & the objective for controlling a chemical process.
+The purpose of the article is to define what we mean by chemical process control & the objective of controlling a chemical process.

 What is Process Control?